shahrukhkhan489/Cluster-Automation/README.md

 Modify the Following variables in sync with Ambari Web UI

-#  http or https | Protocol of Ambari Web UI
+protocol=http	              --> http or https | Protocol of Ambari Web UI
-protocol=http

-#  127.0.0.1	 | hostname or IP Address of Ambari System
+ipaddress=127.0.0.1		      --> 127.0.0.1	 | hostname or IP Address of Ambari System
-ipaddress=127.0.0.1

-#  8080 or 8443  | Port No. of Ambari Web UI
+port=8080	                  --> 8080 or 8443  | Port No. of Ambari Web UI
-port=8080

-#  admin 	 | Username of admin or user who has service restart rights
+username=adminusername      -->	admin 	 | Username of admin or user who has service restart rights
-username=adminusername

-#  admin	 | password of admin or user who has service restart rights
+password=adminpassword      --> admin	 | password of admin or user who has service restart rights
-password=adminpassword

-#  Name of Cluster whose services needed to be restart
+clustername=hdpclustername	--> Name of Cluster whose services needed to be restart
-clustername=hdpclustername